IoI Branch Committee

 Meng Tan, Branch Secretary

 Meng (also known as Tami) is a qualified ESL tutor and Mandarin interpreter based in Northern Ireland.
-She achieved her Master’s degree in TESOL(Teaching English to Speaker’s of Other Languages) from Queen’s University Belfast and took her CELTA qualification in International House Belfast in 2015.
+She achieved her Master’s degree in TESOL (Teaching English to Speaker’s of Other Languages) from Queen’s University Belfast and took her CELTA qualification in International House Belfast in 2015.
 After that, she started to teach younger learners and teenagers English in China.
 In the year 2018, she returned to the UK and became an indigenous community ESL teacher, teaching Chinese/Asian adults in Northern Ireland.
 As a member of NATECLA, Tami would like to meet and share good news and practices with ESL professionals and connect people who speak different community languages closer together.

 Dr Aisling O'Boyle, Committee Member

-Dr. Aisling O'Boyle (Queen's University Belfast, UK) is Lecturer and Director of the Centre for Language Education Research at Queen’s University Belfast.
+Aisling is Lecturer and Director of the Centre for Language Education Research at Queen’s University Belfast.
 Her research focuses on relationships between dialogue and education, with methodological interests in corpus linguistics and discourse analysis.
 Her applied research in English Language Education engages with the socially embedded nature of language teaching; including gender equality matters in language education, and community language education programmes for adults, young people, and children from refugee and asylum-seeking backgrounds.
 She has worked in several international educational contexts and has extensive experience in teacher education and professional development programmes and has supervised numerous doctoral students.

 Andrew Porterfield, Committee Member